»Æ¹ÏµÎµÎapp

 ACP’s annual national advocacy event, Leadership Day, will be held in 2025 on Monday, April 28 – Tuesday, April 29 at the , located at 999 9th Street, NW, in Washington, DC.
 Please mark your calendars so you can join us!

 Leadership Day enables the College to increase its presence on Capitol Hill and advocate directly with Congress in support of legislation directly impacting internal medicine physicians and their patients.
 ACP members will receive in-depth briefings on the College’s legislative priorities and an opportunity to meet with elected officials.
-To help our members prepare for Leadership Day, we have developed a frequently asked questionsÌý(FAQs) document with logistical information for the event.
+To help our members prepare for Leadership Day, we have developed a frequently asked questions (FAQs) document with logistical information for the event.
 The FAQs can be accessed .

 Note that Leadership Day is being held earlier next year (in April) and on a Monday – Tuesday combination (not on Tuesday – Wednesday as is typical).

-More details about the event will follow, but if you have questions regarding Leadership Day in the meantime, please contact Shuan Tomlinson at stomlinson@acponline.org or 800-338 -2746, ext.
+If you have questions regarding Leadership Day, please contact Shuan Tomlinson at stomlinson@acponline.org or 800-338 -2746, ext.
 4547.

 State Health Policy